jingwora/C-Tutorial/README.md

 - To store different data types in the same memory location
 - This size of the unions is as large as the largest variable (smaller than structure)
-- Drawback: changing one value effects every other variable,
+- Drawback: changing one value affects every other variable,

 ```
 // Define the union